 So, The total Self-Assessment Tax you have to pay = (A+B)-(C+D+E+F)

 Self-Assessment Tax that has to be paid under Section 140A – 95,000

 Payment process for SAT

 Then save your challan (as soft or hard copy).
-It will be later seen in your Form 26AS in a few days.
-If not, the challan details can be filled when you file the Income Tax return.
+You can see it in your Form 26AS in a few days.
+If not, you can fill the challan details when you file the IT return.

 We have come to an end of this post on Self-Assessment Tax.
 Share your questions and opinions about this blog in the comment section below.